deliverybot/helm/README.md

 - `token`: Github repository token.
 If included and the event is a deployment then the deployment_status event will be fired.

+Additional parameters: If the action is being triggered by a deployment event and the `task` parameter in the deployment event is set to `"remove"` then this action will execute a `helm delete $service`

 ### Environment

 - `KUBECONFIG`: Kubeconfig file for Kubernetes cluster access.